tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 You can now click **Done**

-Now that your application has been created copy down the Client ID and Client Secret values on the following page, you’ll need them soon (of course, yours will be different).
+Now that your application has been created copy down the Client ID and Client Secret values on the following page, you'll need them soon (of course, yours will be different).

 {% img blog/aspnetcore-restapi/okta-client-credentials.png alt:"Okta Client Credentials" width:"800" %}{: .center-image }